WebSockets

 Unlike TCP or UDP channels, the extension library does not provide a low-level server to handle WebSocket connections.
 Instead, it provides a factory to create a channel on top of an existing WebSocket connection.

-Also unlike the TCP and UDP channels, a WebSockets channel does not deliver raw byte buffers to the input pipeline.
-Instead, it delivers a WebSocketMessage object, which contains the message type and payload, since WebSockets support both binary and text payloads.
+Also unlike the TCP and UDP channels, a WebSocket channel does not deliver raw byte buffers to the input pipeline.
+Instead, it delivers a WebSocketMessage object, which contains the message type and payload, because WebSockets support both binary and text messages.

 Tip